 Current Situation of Cyprus Net Metering and Self-Consumption Solar PV Market

 Cyprus has one of the most developed solar PV markets in Europe regarding net metering and self-consumption due to its geographic island location combined with proper government support.
 Cyprus introduced net metering support scheme for residential solar photovoltaic (PV) systems in the first half of 2013.
-After that the government of Cyprus, elected in the beginning of 2015 laid down plans to support country’s economy growth by developing renewable energies and solar photovoltaic sector particularly.
-First step of the strategy was to provide state funding for 2,000 residential solar PV installations to low income households.
-Electricity Authority of Cyprus (EAC), started to accept applications as of August 22, 2016, for the new scheme of Net Metering "Solar Energy for All" until completion of the limit of total power of 20MW.
+After that, Cyprus's government, elected at the beginning of 2015, laid down plans to support its economic growth by developing renewable energies and the solar photovoltaic sector.
+The strategy's first step was to provide state funding for 2,000 residential solar PV installations to low-income households.
+Electricity Authority of Cyprus (EAC), started to accept applications as of August 22, 2016, for the new scheme of Net Metering "Solar Energy for All" until completion of the limit of the total power of 20MW.
 Cumulative installed solar PV capacity in Cyprus increased more than 5 fold between 2012 and 2017.

 Future Development Prospects

-The country’s main strategy to meet the growing need of power is to reduce the energy dependency by increasing the energy efficiency and increased use of renewable resources and solar photovoltaic energy particularly.
+The country’s main strategy to meet the growing need of power is to reduce energy dependency by increasing energy efficiency and increased use of renewable resources and solar photovoltaic energy.
 According to calculations of Renewable Market WatchTM by the end of 2020, Cyprus could have up to 93,700 residential and up to 2,860 commercial solar PV installations under net-metering and self-consumption support schemes.
-However, limitations of the current power system prevent the higher penetration at the residential and commercial sectors but in the near future with the development and utilization of storage systems this could be feasible.
-In February 2018, German company Autarsys GmbH has delivered and commissioned the first community energy storage system in Cyprus.
+However, limitations of the current power system prevent higher penetration at the residential and commercial sectors.
+Still, this could be feasible soon with the development and utilization of storage systems.
+In February 2018, German company Autarsys GmbH delivered and commissioned the first community energy storage system in Cyprus.
 It aims to be a testing ground for how to scale up grid-connected renewable energy on the island.